Blattsteinn/studentai/README.md

  You can change the container by opening my_library.h & editing the code.
 The default container is vector.

- - Average below is calculated using 5 test results
+ - Average is calculated using the results of 5 different tests
  - Testing using the same input files
 ## 1st strategy
 This strategy involves splitting a container of students into two new containers of the same type: one for "good" students and one for "bad" students.